objectos/demo.sf/README.md

-# SFOW (Single-File Objectos Way)
+# Objectos Way In A Single File

-Source code for the "Single-File Objectos Way" series.
+Source code for the "Objectos Way In A Single File" series.

 ## How to Run